worldsibu/convector-rest-api/README.md

     "rimraf": "^2.6.2"
   },
   "dependencies": {
-    "@worldsibu/convector-rest-api": "^1.0.1"
+    "@worldsibu/convector-rest-api": "^1.0.2"
   }
 }
 ```

-Now in the root of the project (**convector-example-supplychain-master**) you can run the command:
+Now in the root of the project (in our scenario is **convector-example-supplychain-master**) you can run the command:

 ```
 npm i